premAI-io/premsql/docs/evaluation/dataset.md

 ### Case 2

 In this cases, you are not using any sqlite database.
-As a way around, you can do a simple migration to sqlite (as dev databases does not need to be large).
+As a way around, you can do a simple migration to sqlite (as validation/test set databases does not need to be large).

 If you still want to connect with different databases, then please wait for sometime.
 Docs for these are on developement.
 In the meantime, you check out [our dataset code](/text2sql/eval/dataset/bird.py).
 You need to come up with similar class stucture such that you can finally have a structure like the JSON blobs shown above.